RedJOe-0608/learning-git/README.md

-Git is awesome!
+Git tutorial

-- This is a tutorial
+- This is buggy code
 - Adding a new feature